Create a Commit Action

 info: "Git not installed"

-This section of the Action Shell is used to display the info text in the terminal when an error occurs in this command.
+This section of the Shell Action is used to display the info text in the terminal when an error occurs in this command.

-- Add the commands to your action.yaml file according to your operating system.
-The following code snippet is just an example, you can use it or type any commands you want:
+action.yamlfile according to your operating system.
+The following code snippet is just an example; you can use it or type any commands you want:

 script: